-Also, impregnating sealers will not change the gray color of a honed "black" stone.
+Also, standard sealers will not change the gray color of a honed "black" stone.
 So, fingerprints will still show.

-- Absolute black is too dense to effectively apply an impregnating sealer and may just leave you with a streaky mess.
+- Absolute black is too dense to effectively apply an impregnating sealer and may just cause streaks.
 Most black granites will not need sealing.
 Although when honed such stones often can take a sealer.

 is to apply a color-enhancing sealer